 - Opportunities for self-employment exist.
 You could set up an independent information or cyber security company, or you could choose to operate on an independent consultancy basis.
 It is possible to embark on self-employment as a new graduate, but most people gain experience by working for an employer in the sector to embed and develop their knowledge and skills first.

 - The majority of professionals working in information or cyber security technical roles are male, while women tend to be employed in more commercial roles.
-To inspire more females to enter the sector and to provide information and events targeted at girls and women, initiatives such as Cyber Security Challenge UK, WISE (Women into Science, Technology, Engineering and Mathematics), Women in Security, and the WSS (Women's Security Society) exist.
+To inspire more females to enter the sector and to provide information and events targeted at girls and women, initiatives such as Cyber Security Challenge UK, WISE (Women into Science, Technology, Engineering and Mathematics) and the WSS (Women's Security Society) exist.

 - The majority of information and cyber security job roles are located in the South East of England; however, consultants can be based anywhere and travel to meet clients, both nationally and internationally.